Legana/AMP_prediction_in_genomes/03_benchmarking.md

 misleadingly confident when used on a dataset that is highly imbalanced, i.e. where one class heavily outweighs the other [Davis & Goadrich 2006](https://doi.org/10.1145/1143844.1143874).
-A more accurate alternative would be to use precision and recall curves as these focus on the proportion of actual true positives within the positive predictions [Saito & Rehmsmeier 2015](https://dx.doi.org/10.1371%2Fjournal.pone.0118432), rather than including the true negatives, as the false positive rates in the ROC
+A more accurate alternative would be to use precision and recall (PR) curves as these focus on the proportion of actual true positives within the positive predictions [Saito & Rehmsmeier 2015](https://dx.doi.org/10.1371%2Fjournal.pone.0118432), rather than including the true negatives, as the false positive rates in the ROC